In Vitro Fertilization (IVF) by SCRC’s IVF Clinic

 3. Financial Consultation for IVF

 In vitro fertilization procedure plans may involve significant financial commitment for those whose insurance does not cover IVF treatment.
 Please check with your insurance company about coverage.
 At SCRC, we want you to be fully informed of the financial options and alternatives that are available.
 This way, you can feel comfortable with managing the procedure cost before beginning your IVF treatment plan.
 IVF financing at the Southern California Reproductive Center includes a variety of flexible options to support your overall plan for building a family.
-Call us at (800) 600-9112 or click here to speak to one of our helpful, caring fertility counselors.
-They will be happy to explain the full range of IVF financing options we offer.
+Our helpful, caring fertility counselors will be happy to explain the full range of IVF financing options we offer.
 If you didn’t think you could afford IVF, think again – you’ll be pleasantly surprised!

 4. Pre-treatment Preparation for IVF